 tell the difference between problems with erection, ejaculation, orgasm, or sexual

 Physical exam.
 To look for an underlying problem, such as:

 A problem in the nervous system.
 This may be involved if your penis doesn't respond as expected to certain touching.

 Secondary sex characteristics.
 Things such as hair pattern can point to hormone problems, which involve the endocrine

 Abnormal features of the penis itself.
 These could suggest the cause of ED.

-creatinine and liver enzymes.
+of creatinine and liver enzymes.
 When low sexual desire is a symptom, checking testosterone

 in the blood can show problems with the endocrine system.

 Penile ultrasound.
 This is used to measure the blood flow in the penis.